OscarHYCheung/react-native-hybrid/README.md

 - `LoggerModule.log(message: string)`: Has a parameter, no return, async
 - `RandomModule.rand()`: No parameter, has return with promise, async
 - `RandomModule.randSync()`: No parameter, has return, sync
+- `EventModule.triggerEvent()`: No parameter, no return, async, and will trigger an event if there are one or more listeners

 ### Create an Android React Native module